 Vehicles and heavy-duty equipment get us where we need to go, move goods around the state, help harvest our crops, and provide recreation on our lakes and trails.
 This category of sources includes cars, trucks, construction and agricultural equipment, boats, snowmobiles, and more.

-Each individual vehicle or piece of equipment may not pollute much, but all together they emit more air pollution in Minnesota than all of our permitted facilities combined.
+Each individual vehicle or piece of equipment may not pollute much, but all together they emit almost half the air pollution in Minnesota.
 They are the primary source of pollution we are exposed to every day because they often operate near where we live, work, and recreate.

 We can reduce emissions from vehicles and equipment on three levels.
-The Federal government requires vehicles and equipment to get more and more efficient.
+The federal government requires vehicles and equipment to get more and more efficient.
 More efficient vehicles produce less pollution per mile driven.
-The Federal government also regulates what is in the fuel we burn.
+The federal government also regulates what is in the fuel we burn.
 Removing lead from gasoline and reducing sulfur in diesel fuel has drastically reduced emissions of those pollutants.
+To date, most emission reductions from vehicles have come from fuel and technology improvements resulting from federal regulations.

 At the local and regional level, we can plan land uses and provide alternative transportation options so that people do not need to drive a car to get to work, school, or the grocery store.
 The MPCA serves as an advisor and technical resource for a wide range of transportation planning and funding efforts across the state to ensure that transportation planning in Minnesota supports air quality improvements.

 Minnesotans can also do a lot individually to reduce our contributions to vehicle air pollution by taking actions such as choosing to walk or bike for shorter trips or considering gas mileage when purchasing a vehicle.
-Today, heavier and less efficient vehicles, such as sports utility vehicles (SUVs), crossovers, and pickup trucks make up over 53% of all passenger vehicles and emit 70% of the passenger-vehicle related pollution.
+Electric vehicles are also a good option for reducing vehicle emissions.
+Today, heavier and less efficient vehicles, such as sports utility vehicles (SUVs), crossovers, and pickup trucks make up the majority of passenger vehicles in Minnesota.
+These heavier vehicles are 57% of all passenger vehicles, but emit 70% of the passenger-vehicle related pollution.

 Vehicles and environmental justice